run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 Before installing ingress, you must obtain an IP Address or an IP address range which is external to the cluster.

-A Run:AI cluster is installed by accessing the Administrator User Interface at [app.run.ai](https://app.run.ai) downloading a yaml file runai-operator.yaml and then applying it to Kubernetes.
-You must edit the yaml file.
+A Run:AI cluster is installed by accessing the Administrator User Interface at [app.run.ai](https://app.run.ai) downloading a YAML file runai-operator.yaml and then applying it to Kubernetes.
+You must edit the YAML file.
 Search for _localLoadBalancer_

     localLoadBalancer
         enabled: true